Frequently Asked Questions

 - What should I do if I am a student and do not feel well?

-It is imperative that any individuals who believe they may have been exposed to COVID-19 contact the Student Health Care Center at (352) 392-1161 to discuss symptoms with a nurse or medical provider before your visit to ensure proper protective measures are taken to prevent further risk of spread to others.
-Additionally, telehealth visits and phone triage are also available to assist patients with COVID-19 concerns.
-If you don’t already have a UFHealth MyChart account, you can register for one and activate it immediately by logging onto mychart.shands.org.
-Download of the Zoom app is required for telehealth visits.
+Any individuals who believe they may have been exposed to COVID-19 should contact the Student Health Care Center at (352) 392-1161 to discuss symptoms with a nurse or medical provider before your visit to ensure proper protective measures are taken to prevent further risk of spread to others.

 Students & Families